Season 3 Overview

 And Mark finally does the introduction to Jonathan.

-It really seems like there’s something new: in season one, Jonathan and Mark personally knew the subject of the assignment only a couple of times (in Plane Death and A Match Made In Heaven), that increased during in season two (with Keep Smiling, The Secret, Change Of Life, The Last Assignment and The Monster), excluding the recurring characters, Gene’s still the fourth of Mark’s lost friends introduced just in this season, compared to one in the first season (Plane Death) and two in the second (Change Of Life and The Secret).
-It’s happening so often.
-Not for long, though: actually, this episode is the last of the season Jonathan and Mark are already familiar with the subject of the assignment.
-In the last two seasons, things will be back like in season one, and they’ll stop introducing a new random friend each episode.
+It really seems like there’s something new: in season one, Jonathan and Mark personally knew the subject of the assignment only a couple of times (in Plane Death and A Match Made In Heaven), that increased during season two (with Keep Smiling, The Secret, Change Of Life, The Last Assignment and The Monster).
+And now—excluding Scotty and Diane and the recurring characters—this season has already introduced Mark’s lost friends in five different episodes, compared to one in the first season (Plane Death) and two in the second (Change Of Life and The Secret); it’s really happening so often.

-Now, Gene adds up to the long list of friends that Mark secretly has but hasn’t heard from in years: that also includes the cop colleague in Plane Death, another colleague in The Secret and yet another colleague in Change Of Life, and more.
+Anyway, Gene adds up to the long list of friends that Mark secretly has but hasn’t heard from in years: that also includes the cop colleague in Plane Death, another colleague in The Secret and yet another colleague in Change Of Life, and more.
 But none of these friends ever came to help him when Mark needed them in the Pilot.
 He had to wait for a probationary angel.

 At least this time it’s someone he hasn’t seen in years, so there’s no awkward question about why that friend did nothing when Mark was an alcoholic police officer.